 What we do

 Our organisation is dedicated to the protection and improvement of the quality of life for present and future generations.
 More than one hundred books and 115 films to date have documented a variety of habitats: Antarctica, Haiti, Cuba, the Marquesas Islands and the Tuamotu Archipelago, New Zealand, Australia, Papua New Guinea, Thailand, the Andaman Islands, Borneo, Indonesia, Madagascar, South Africa, Lake Baikal and the Amazon, Mekong, Danube and Yellow rivers among others.
-Recent expeditions include the Caspian Sea, the St. Lawrence River of Canada and the Red Sea.
+Recent expeditions include the Caspian Sea, the St. Lawrence River of Canada, the Red Sea and the Mediterranean sea.

 Beginning with the co-invention of the AquaLung®, Cousteau teams have led in the development of underwater technology with systems ranging from underwater habitats to submarines and imaging systems.
 Cousteau engineering teams developed the windship Alcyone and its unique wind-propulsion system of Turbosail™ cylinders.
 Through cooperation with independent scientists, expedition research ranges from measuring the contribution of nutrients in rivers to the global ocean system, to developing methods to measure primary productivity in the sea, to using new resource management approaches to achieve environmentally sound, sustainable social progress.